jpelayo/JCAMO/README.md

-# Project Title

-Pixelated Noise Camouflage Pattern Generator
+# JCAMO Pixelated Noise Camouflage Pattern Generator

 I you want to use JCAMO's camouflage pattern, this function will generate the image for you.

 ## Usage/Examples